colmeye/linked-doors/README.md

 ## ld_roomstart_find_door()

 Should be ran on room start.
-Returns the instance ID of the door with the matching `link_name`.
+Returns the instance ID of the door with a `link_name` that matches the one triggered with `ld_trigger_door()`.
 I would recommend using this function in the room start event of either: a persistent object that spawns/moves the player, or the player itself to move it to the correct spot.

 ```javascript
 /// Room start event of persistent object